cfdrake/shnth/README.md

 # shnth

-Shbobo shnth library for Monome Norns.
+Shbobo shnth library for Monome Norns, with scripts and mod.

-Please see `lib/shnth.lua` or `demo.lua` for usage and API.
+Please see `lib/shnth.lua` or `demo.lua` for API.